torvalds/linux/Documentation/networking/netdev-FAQ.rst

 kernel's Documentation/ directory say?
 A: No.  See above answer.
-In short, if you think it really belongs in stable, then ensure you write a decent commit log that describes who gets impacted by the bug fix and how it manifests itself, and when the bug was introduced.
+In short, if you think it really belongs in stable, then ensure you write a decent commit log that describes who gets impacted by the  fix and how it manifests itself, and when the was introduced.
 If you do that properly, then the commit will get handled appropriately and most likely get put in the patchworks stable queue if it really warrants it.